Currently on show at OpenCell

 Video by Blue Bergen

-The grow machine provides the perfect growing conditions for biomaterials... because they are the future, right?
-The incubator on the right-hand side is a clean environment with temperature, humidity and light controlled settings to adjust the environment inside to suit the particular living organism growing inside.
+A machine to grow biomaterials at home: The Grow Machine provides the perfect growing conditions for biomaterials.
+The incubator on the right-hand side is a clean environment with temperature, humidity and light controlled settings to adjust the environment inside to suit the particular living organism.

 The grow machine aims to bridge the gap between scientists developing biomaterials in laboratories and the amateur maker intrigued by the potential of growable materials.
 While the machine has been designed with mycelium (the roots of mushrooms) in mind, the conditions are also suitable for other biomaterials like cellulose.